dr. TM (Tsegaye Moreda) Shegro

 Biography

-His research interests are in the political economy and sustainability of agriculture and natural resources governance (land, water, forests, sub-soil minerals) – examined in the era of the global resource rush (various forms of land grabbing, the rise of extractivism, agro-extractivism, large-scale development interventions, neoliberal developmentalism) and environmental and climate change (focusing on narratives of and responses to them, including politics around mitigation and adaptation) – with special emphasis on understanding how contemporary politics around natural resources links to broader questions of social justice, socio-economic transformation, and ecological sustainability.
-He focuses on understanding the role and location of land politics in global, regional and national trajectories.
-He also has work and interest in the various forms of political reactions by poor people towards dynamic changes in the political economy (land/property, labour, income, reproduction) of natural resources, including in studying – and at the same time, working with – social movements.
+A key focus of his work is understanding how contemporary natural resource politics intersect with broader questions of social justice, socio-economic transformation, and ecological sustainability.
+He pays particular attention to the role of land politics in shaping global, regional and national development trajectories.
+His work also engages with the various forms of political reactions by poor people towards dynamic changes in the political economy of natural resources—examining issues of land/property, labour, income, and social reproduction.
+This includes research on and collaboration with social movements.
 Transversal themes in his interest in and treatment of all these issues are conflict, power and political contestations across social classes and identity politics, mediated by and through the state.
 It is in this context that he also looks into converging social movements partly in reaction to the parallel and overlapping processes of global resource rush and climate change mitigation narratives: agrarian movements, environmental movements, fishers' movements, food sovereignty movements.
-He works and continues to hone his intellectual skills along the tradition of scholar-activism.
-His regional focus is on Sub-Saharan Africa.
+He works and continues to hone his intellectual skills along the tradition of scholar-activism, continually refining his intellectual engagement through collaboration and critical inquiry.

-He is currently a team member of a European Research Council (ERC) Advanced Grant awarded project, "Commodity & Land Rushes and Regimes: Reshaping Five Spheres of Global Social Life (RRUSHES-5)" led by Professor Jun Borras.
-This five-year (2019-2024) research project studies recent transactions in land and land-use change and how these impact the general situation around the issues of food, climate change politics, geopolitics, labour and migration, and state-society relations in Africa, Asia and Latin America.
+He is currently a team member of a European Research Council (ERC) Advanced Grant project, "Commodity & Land Rushes and Regimes: Reshaping Five Spheres of Global Social Life (RRUSHES-5)" led by Professor Jun Borras.
+This research project studies recent transactions in land and land-use change and how these impact the general situation around the issues of food, climate change politics, geopolitics, labour and migration, and state-society relations in Africa, Asia and Latin America.
 The project mainly focuses on Colombia, Ethiopia and Myanmar.

 He is also a member of an ongoing action research project on governance instruments and the intersection between climate change politics, resource grabbing, conflict and political contestations in Mali (with Via Campesina's CNOP) and Nigeria (with Friends of the Earth's ERA), funded by IDRC and anchored by FIAN International.